mnemnion/orb/doc/md/notes/orb.md

 good style.
 If you prefer to have each paragraph be its own line, have at.

 A line is considered blank if it contains only Unicode spacemarks.
-Grimoire will smoothly remove any such cruft and replace it with =«\n\n»=.
+Grimoire will smoothly remove any such cruft and replace it with «\n\n».
 We also trim trailing whitespace.